padlet/async-semaphore/README.md

 # Usage

-To create a semaphore that will pause execution and wait for a value, you can use the following methods:
+To create a semaphore that will pause execution and wait for a value, use the following methods:

 ```Javascript
 const data = await Semaphore.fromNext(tag);
 ```
+or
 ```Javascript
 const data = await Semaphore.fromAny(tag);
 ```

 The main difference between the two is that `Semaphore.fromNext` will wait for the next `dispatch` event before resolving, while `Semaphore.fromAny` will resolve right away if the `dispatch` event has already occured.
+Both must be called inside an async marked function.

 To dispatch a semaphore, use the following